► Lotus Evija: the £2.4m electric hypercar

 ► Chinese owner Geely backs new initiative

 If you want one, a £250,000 deposit will secure prospective customers a build slot.
-Order books for the Evija open in North America during Monterey Car Week.
+Order books for the Evija opened in North America during Monterey Car Week, and now Lotus is turning on the charm in the Middle East, too.

 The Evija – pronounced ‘E-vee-ya’ and meaning ‘the first in existence’ or ‘the living one’ – is the first fully electric supercar from an established sports car marque and the most powerful, too.
 With a target power output of 1973bhp, the Lotus could edge out the Pininfarina Battista’s 1900bhp by a decent sum – and a kerbweight of 1680kg combined with 1254lb ft torque means it’ll be super-quick, too.